thoughtspot/ts_rest_api_and_tml_tools/examples/README.md

 Basic example showing the methods for adjusting the object references for each object type.
 Useful as a simple reference (along with the main README), vs. a more complete process like tml_replicate_from_existing_on_server.py.

 ### tml_from_scratch.py
-Table and Worksheet objects can be built programmatically from a base template.
+Table and Worksheet objects can be built programmatically from a base template, then published and shared.

 This script shows the functions for starting a new TML and adding columns referenced correctly.